dreamking60/d3-start-to-finish-leanpub/manuscript/29 PRACTICAL Sort the countries.md

 ]
 ```

 The selected menu item will determine the property by which the array will be sorted.
 For example, if 'Oil, Gas & Coal' is selected we sort using the property `oilgascoal`.
-If the first menu item 'country' is selected we sort using the `name` property (this is a special case).
+A special case is that If the first menu item 'country' is selected we sort using the `name` property.

 We make the following changes in `js/layout.js`: